auth0/open-source-template/.github/ISSUE_TEMPLATE.md

 ### Prerequisites

 * [ ] Did you check the documentation?
+[Add a link]
 * [ ] Did you check the [Auth0 Community](https://community.auth0.com/)?
-* [ ] Are you reporting to the correct repository?
+* [ ] Are you reporting this to the correct repository?
-* [ ] Are there any related issues or PRs in this repo?
+* [ ] Are there any related or duplicate issues or PRs for this issue?
-* [ ] Does this relate to a support ticket?
-Please include a link if so.
-* [ ] Does this issue have a clear and concise title?
+* [ ] Does this issue have a clear and concise description?

 ### Environment